 Management Trainee Interview Questions and Answers

 2. What have you learned from mistakes you've made in the past?
-Employers are looking for specific examples and if you can’t think of a mistake you’ve made, you won’t look credible.
-This isn’t something to be embarrassed about.
-Focus on a real mistake, what you learned from it, and how you took steps to prevent it from happening again.
-Your focus should be on proving that you can manage people, projects, and teams, as well as delegate and manage time.
+If you can’t think of a mistake you’ve made, you won’t look credible.
+Describe a real mistake, and explain what you learned from it, and how you took steps to prevent it from happening again.

-Come prepared with a story or two about a time when you made a mistake, learned from it, and became a better manager as a result.
-(Stories from school are particularly useful here, as they happened during your early training and presumably not when money was on the line.)
+Remember, you're proving that you can manage people, projects, and teams, as well as delegate and manage time.
+Think of a time when you made a mistake, learned from it, and became a better manager as a result.
+Stories from school are perfectly acceptable, especially since you probably didn't make your mistake when money was on the line.